Frequently Asked Questions

 What is the expected time investment for PBA students between sessions?
 PBA students should plan for approximately 20 hours per trimester.
 Investing less than that amount (<15 hours) could diminish a return on student investment into PBA.
 Homework and assignments may include reading, problem solving and analyses.
 A case study analysis of a breeding program (referred to in class as the "final project") will be a required assignment prior to week 6 - graduation.

 What is required to successfully complete the course?
 Participants will be expected to attend all in-residence sessions, complete all assigned homework and pass periodic evaluations indicating academic mastery.

 Is there a degree or certificate awarded at completion of the course?
 As participants will not be enrolled in a formal degree program, they will not be eligible for a graduate degree.
 Participants successfully completing the Academy will receive a certificate of completion from the Plant Breeding Academy.
-For an additional fee, students can request a University of California certificate and transcripts.

 How do I apply to the Academy?
 Applicants should complete the on-line form and separately email a resume in order to be considered for enrollment.
 Applicants' background and experience will be reviewed to ensure they meet the minimal requirements before acceptance.
 Applicants must have a Bachelor of Science degree (or demonstrate equivalent professional experience) and have taken introductory courses in statistics and genetics.
 Practical experience and rationale for participation in the Academy will be evaluated.
 Among applicants meeting the program requirements, acceptance will be on a first-come, first-served basis.
 Acceptance is not secured until the first year's tuition is received.
 To provide a personalized learning environment, the program is limited to 20 participants for each two-year session.